 A lightly redacted copy of OCR’s closing letter is reproduced below this post.
 I think it reflects OCR’s approach to educating and assisting via enforcement, and that it is a good document to share with medical practices/small groups to show them how OCR applies the standards to small or medium-sized practices.
 If we want to help more entities mature in their security, we could use more enforcement actions like this one that are then made public so that other small and medium-sized entities can learn from them.

-When asked for his reaction to OCR’s actions, Justin Shafer responded,
+When asked for his reaction to OCR’s actions, the researcher responded,

 I am glad OCR investigated this matter and that the covered entity became more educated on HIPAA\HITECH.